Inshan/DogBreedsClassification-using-InceptionV3/README.md

 6. OpenCV
 7. OS

-The project uses InceptionV3 (Transfer Learning) to correctly predict different dog-breeds.
+The project uses InceptionV3 to correctly predict different dog-breeds.
 Though there is some loss, the model's accuracy is more than 85%.